West Germany’s Economic Miracle -Wirtschaftswunder

 The productivity and industriousness of the German people created the TRUE miracle.

-You hear it over and over, German people are known for their hard work and industriousness.
+You hear it over and over: German people are known for their hard work and industriousness.
 (If you want something done, give it to a German.)
-So, as the government issued directive after directive to remove old policies and fix the money problems, the German people pushed up their sleeves and got to work.
+So, as the government issued directive after directive to remove old policies and fix the financial problems, the German people pushed up their sleeves and got to work.
 And their hard work was rewarded.

-Because of the occupation, and the influx of German Nationals expelled from the East, there were many new mouths to feed.
+Because of the occupation and the influx of German Nationals expelled from the East, there were many new mouths to feed.
 Reforms started with food production.
-Farms modernized to keep up with new demands, a horse and plow wouldn’t be enough!
+Farms modernized to keep up with new demands; a horse and plow wouldn’t be enough!
 These new workers from the East contributed to the labor force, so Germany quickly began rebuilding the broken infrastructure to transport goods.
 Companies built new modern factories to sell goods to workers who suddenly had real cash in their pockets.
-By 1950, industrial production was up 25%!
-Between 1950 and 1959, the GDP (Gross Domestic Product), the value of goods and services produced by a country rose 8% per year!
+By 1950, industrial production had increased by 25%.
+Between 1950 and 1959, the GDP (Gross Domestic Product), the value of goods and services produced by a country, rose 8% per year.
 Wages increased 80% between 1949 and 1955.
 Germany’s pre-war agrarian leapfrogged to industrial and technological in just a few years.
-By 1960, Germany was the third greatest economic power on the planet!
+By 1960, Germany was the third-largest economic power on the planet.

 But it’s more than just numbers and percentages.